 Trails should be easy to see with signs and proper markings, unsafe areas should be completely inaccessible, especially to campers, and parents and children should be warned of all potential dangers.

-Camp Injury Lawyers Who Hold Facilities Fully Responsible for Your Child’s Injury
+Summer Camp Accident Lawyers Who Hold Facilities Fully Responsible for Your Child’s Injury

 The camp facility could violate its legal duty either by: